geoom/erchat/README.md

-The Cowboy repository at https://github.com/extend/cowboy has more and better examples in its examples directory.

-This cowboy_examples repository will not receive any further updates.
-Thanks for your understanding.
+Other examples of using Cowboy can be found at https://github.com/extend/cowboy